pranshug2704/cse15l-lab-reports/lab-report-5-week-10.md

 ![Report2](Report5.2.png)
 *The second test*

 I found this by using the bash script and putting the output onto a new text file.
 For test file 135, my MarkdownParser returned an array with one value while the other MarkdownParser did not.
-In test file 246, my MarkdownParser returned a differnet array from the other MarkdownParser.
+In test file 246, my MarkdownParser returned a different array from the other MarkdownParser.

 > Note: The two images come from the files 159.md and 211.md.
 > Test 159.md can be found [here](https://github.com/brandoluu/markdown-parser/blob/main/test-files/159.md)